 (4) An order under this section made within 3 months of the commencement of this Act need not comply with subsection (2).

-118. Disputes and complaints
+118. Disputes and complaints, regulations for dealing with

 (1) Regulations may be made providing for means by which disputes or complaints about —